arnabpanja/MyRepoR/README.md

 to construct and add inline transformations ...
 All of it can be found in crosswords.R

+Some old plots removed and combined into a faceted plot of answers and clues for both Big Dave and Times data set.

 Happy Learning !!!!

 ------- Contribution on 25th April 2022 ----------------------------------------